marksands/marksands.github.com/_posts/2019-10-21-19-better-codable-through-property-wrappers.markdown

 This has been an experiment in improving life with Codable, and property wrappers just so happens to be the latest trend in achieving that goal.
 There are many more patterns left to be explored and implemented here, and hopefully this is the inspiration someone needs to keep going down this path.

 * I have not toyed with property wrapper composition, which might yield even more impressive results.
-* I have chosen to limit the number of date strategy wrappers because date formats can be so unwieldy.
 * I tried really really hard to make a property wrapper that allows a single property to provide a custom CodingKey, without the enum, but it's just not possible.
 Hopefully future improvements to property wrappers allows possibility.
 * [Let me know](http://twitter.com/marksands) what I should add, what bugs I should fix, or what you've created!